-This design approach thinks of interactions as rules guiding a person towards the achievement of a functional purpose.
-Put together, these interactions gradually shape the user thinking and perception, eventually revealing a subjective, possibly unsettling, view of the world.
+This approach thinks of interactions not only as rules guiding a person towards accomplishing a certain purpose, but as events in a first-person narrative, framing the protagonist/user thinking and judgement, while revealing step by step a subjective, possibly unsettling, perspective of the world.

-In a way, the use of such artefacts is analogous to a debate between oneself and a prospective self, whose conduct would be modelled by the designed interactions.
+Interacting with such technology is somehow like debating between oneself and a prospective self, whose conduct would be modelled by the designed interactions.

 Further uses are opportunities for more introspections, more reflections and debates.
 When approachable and convincing, these exchanges have the rare potential of impacting people’s attitudes, progressively dissolving the virtual self into the physical one, until the technology and its effects become second nature and part of one’s identity.